skanishmd/FGFR4-ML-MDS-Framework/README.md

 ## Overview

-This repository contains the computational workflow, datasets, molecular docking analyses, molecular dynamics simulations, and MM-GBSA calculations associated with our study:
+Our study:

 > **“A Novel Integrated ML-MDS Framework for the Discovery of FGFR4 Inhibitors for Hepatocellular Carcinoma”**

-The framework combines:
+The study combines:

 * Classical machine learning (RF, XGBoost)
 * Transfer learning-based graph neural networks (Chemprop D-MPNN)